opencog/python-client/README.md

     also be captured.
     :return: a PointInTime dictionary that captures the atomspace at the given timestep

+###### atomspace()
+    Retrieves a snapshot of the atomspace.
+Take note that the snapshot returned is static, and must be called again when you want it to be updated.

+    :return: a dictionary of atoms

 ###### export_timeseries_csv(timeseries, filename, scheme=False)
     Export the timeseries to a CSV file.